sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 'Students (and researchers) in the social sciences and humanities must write within an academic genre.
 The distinctive feature of this genre is discussion' (Førland, 1996, p.11, emphasis removed).
 :::

-In case of errata in the original, this can be marked by the Latin \[_sic_\], which means 'thus was it written'. _Sic._ can also mean that the quotation is unusual, but correctly reproduced.
+In case of errata in the original, this can be marked by the Latin '\[_sic._\]', which means 'thus was it written'. _Sic._ can also mean that the quotation is unusual, but correctly reproduced.

 ### Secondary references